-Up until the 1920s most lipsticks were coloured with the pigment carmine, a red lake pigment extracted from cochineal beetles.
+Up until the 1920s most lipsticks were coloured with pigments like carmine, a red pigment extracted from cochineal beetles.
 Carmine looked a deep red in the stick but was less intense when applied to the lips.
-If a brighter red shade was required, zinc oxide was added while other lake pigments like yellow and vermillion were used to produce variations in shade.
-A typical formulation is listed below.
+If a brighter red was required, zinc oxide was added, while other lake pigments like yellow and vermillion were used to produce variations in shade.
+Typical formulations are listed below:

 Mineral oil (Russian, heavy) 64 ozs.
 Petroleum jelly, white 32 ozs.
 Ceresine 31 ozs.
 Paraffin wax, 50/52 33 ozs.
 Oil Carmine 1 oz.
 Scarlet Lake, cosmetic quality 15 oz.
 Red Lake 24 oz.

-As well as lacking in intensity, as the colours were pigments they could be easily rubbed off, meaning that the lipstick would need to be frequently reapplied.
-To make a longer lasting lipstick, finely ground, water-soluble dyes were sometimes added to the wax-oil base along with the carmine.
-These would stain the lips so that a colour would remain on them after the pigment was rubbed off.
+As well as lacking in intensity, pigments could be easily rubbed off, requiring the lipstick to be frequently reapplied.
+To make a longer-lasting lipstick, finely ground water-soluble dyes were sometimes added to the wax-oil base along with the carmine.
+These would stain the lips so that a colour would remain on them after the pigment was largely removed.

 Eosine stearate 100 Ceresine 100 Japan wax 200 Lanolin 400 Rectified spirit 190 Jasmin, No. 1055 10 1000

-Although these dyes made colour last longer on the lips they all suffered from the same problems.
-Being water-soluble, the lips had to be moistened before the lipstick was applied to enable the water soluble dyes to dissolve so that they could act on the skin of the lips.
-This was inconvenient, produced uneven results, and sometimes allowed the colour to run beyond the lip line (feather) causing unsightly stains around the mouth.
+Although dyes made colour last longer on the lips they all suffered from the same problem.
+Being water-soluble, the lips had to be moistened before the lipstick was applied to enable the dyes to act on the skin of the lips.
+This was inconvenient, produced uneven results, and sometimes allowed the colour to run beyond the lip-line (feather) resulting in unsightly stains around the mouth.

-One way around these problems was to use a liquid lip rouge instead, which explains why these had a reasonable following before the First World War.
-They consisted mostly of alkaline solutions of cochineal or carmine but there were some that contained the mercury salt merbromin (Mercurochrome).
-However, being liquids, they were liable to drip and were easy to spill, so when good indelible lipsticks appeared – although they continued to be sold – their popularity declined.
+One way around these problems was to use a liquid lip rouge and these had a reasonable following before the First World War.
+They consisted mostly of alkaline solutions of cochineal or carmine but there were some that contained the mercury salt merbromin (trade name Mercurochrome).
+However, being liquids, they were liable to drip and were easy to spill so, when good indelible lipsticks appeared – although they continued to be sold – their popularity declined.

 Some time before 1920, water-insoluble fluorescein dyes were developed, the first of which was an acid form of eosin.
-It is orange in colour but at about a pH of 4 it changed to an intense red salt.
-Its lack of water-solubility should have meant that it would be used as a pigment – and some lipsticks were made where this was the case – but solvents were found that enabled it to be put into lipstick as a dye.
+It was orange in colour but at a pH of about 4 it changed to an intense red salt.
+Its lack of water-solubility should have meant that it was used as a pigment – and some lipsticks were made where this was the case – but solvents were found which enabled it to be put into lipstick as a dye.
 This allowed it to react with the lip tissue to produce a blue-red stain more intense than anything previously generated.
-In addition, being water-insoluble it worked on dry lips, so many of the previous problems were avoided.
-Its effectiveness is reflected by the fact that it is still in use today, listed as D&C Red No. 21 or CI 45380.
+In addition, being water-insoluble, it worked on dry lips, so many of the previous problems were avoided.
+Its effectiveness is reflected in the fact that it is still in use today, listed as D&C Red No. 21 or CI 45380.

-Castor oil owes its ability to dissolve bromo acids because it contains a high content of ricinoleic acid – the only natural oil with this property.
-By modern standards it is not a great solvent for bromo acids but it has other qualities that endeared it to early formulators and it is still the main ingredient in some lipsticks on the market today.
-Its high viscosity, even when warm, helps delay pigments from settling out and its oily nature helps give the lipstick gloss and emollience.
+Castor oil can dissolve bromo acids because it contains a high content of ricinoleic acid – the only natural oil with this property.
+By modern standards it is not a great solvent for bromo acids but it had other qualities that endeared it to early formulators and it is still the main ingredient in some lipsticks on the market today.
+Its high viscosity, even when warm, helped to keep the pigments in suspension and its oily nature gave the lipstick gloss and emolliency.

-As the use of bromo acids widened, reports of irritation and allergic reactions increased even though they were still rare.
-Although little could be done about allergies it was later discovered that the irritation was mainly due to impurities in the bromo acids.
-Whatever the cause there appeared to be a clear relationship between the concentration of bromo acids used and the likelihood of irritation, so efforts were made to lower the concentration of the dyes.
-To offset this, attempts were made to find other solvents that would dissolve the bromo acids at higher levels than was possible using castor oil.
-Unfortunately, the chemistry of the day was not sufficiently advanced so the problem was not fixed.
-This lack of a solution may have helped contribute to a decline in indelibles in the 1940s.
+As the use of bromo acids widened, reports of irritation and allergic reactions – though still rare – increased.
+Although little could be done about allergies, it was later discovered that the irritation was mainly due to impurities in the bromo acids.
+Whatever the cause, there appeared to be a clear relationship between the concentration of bromo acids in the lipstick and the likelihood of irritation, so efforts were made to lower the amount of these dyes.
+To offset this, chemists searched for other solvents that would dissolve the bromo acids at higher levels than was possible using castor oil.
+Unfortunately, the chemistry of the day was not sufficiently advanced to achieve this so the problem was not fixed, and this may have contributed to the decline in consumer interest in indelibles in the 1940s.

 Not everyone in the 1930s used bromo acids to make indelible lipsticks.
-Apparently, the chemist Paul Baudecroux used eosin dissolved in propylene glycol to make Rouge Baiser (Appell, 1982), a lipstick he first introduced in France in 1927; if so, he would have been the first to do so commercially.
-A strong stain was produced with this lipstick as the eosin was in complete solution when it came in contact with the lips.
-Some said it was too strong!
+Apparently, the chemist Paul Baudecroux used eosin dissolved in propylene glycol to make Rouge Baiser (Appell, 1982), a lipstick he first introduced in France in 1927.
+If this is correct he would have been the first to do so commercially.
+A strong stain was produced with this lipstick as the eosin was in complete solution when it came in contact with the lips; some said it was too strong!
 However, as other chemists also discovered, using propylene glycol was not without its problems.
-As well as having an unpalatable taste, propylene glycol is affected by changes in the atmosphere – losing water when the air was dry and picking it up when the air had a high humidity – with potential effects on the integrity of the lipstick.
+As well as having an unpalatable taste, propylene glycol was affected by changes in the atmosphere – losing water when the air was dry and picking it up when humidity was high – with potential effects on the integrity of the lipstick.

 Another approach was to mix the eosin-glycol into an emulsion stick, in much the same way that water-based materials are mixed with oils and waxes to make a cream.
-These produced a nice, creamy lipstick but their problems were similar to those suffered by Rouge Baiser and they did not last long in the marketplace.
+This produced nice, creamy lipsticks but they had problems similar to those suffered by Rouge Baiser and did not last long in the marketplace.

-When used in lipsticks, bromo acids were usually combined with pigments but lipsticks were also made where the dyes were their only source of colour.
-When they were used alone they produced a ‘changeable’ lipstick, an early example of which was first sold by Tangee in 1922.
-This lipstick looked orange in the stick (due to the eosin) but went red when applied on the lips.
+When used in lipsticks, bromo acids were usually combined with pigments but lipsticks were also made where the dyes were the only source of colour.
+When used alone, dyes could be used to make a changeable lipstick, an early example of which was first sold by Tangee in 1922.
+This lipstick looked orange in the stick (due to the eosin) but went red when applied to the lips.
 In a clever marketing campaign Tangee promoted the lipstick as being ‘natural’ and ran advertisements describing how it would allow the user to avoid looking ‘cheap’ and ‘painted’.
 It became the best-selling lipstick in the United States between the two world wars.